Emotional Intelligence Certification: Do Life Coaches Need It?

 Below is an explanation of what you’ll need for each of the credentials:

-If you’re aiming for your PCC, keep in mind that it’ll take you much longer to accumulate your 500 hours of coaching logs.
+If you’re aiming for your PCC, keep in mind that it’ll take you much longer to accumulate and document 500 hours of coaching.

-Optionally, you can get to 100 hours and apply for the ACC.
-Later on, when you’ve gotten more experience under your belt, you can apply for the PCC or MCC!
+You always have the option to get started with 100 hours and apply for ACC accreditation.
+Later on, when you have more experience, you can apply for the PCC or MCC level.

-Keep track of these hours throughout your training so you can submit them when you apply for certification.
-You can use Paperbell to keep your ICF coaching logs more easily!
+Remember to keep track of your coaching hours throughout your training so you can submit them when you apply for certification.
+You can use Paperbell to track your ICF coaching logs more easily.

 Become Familiar With Core Competencies

-The ICF Core Competencies are a set of essential skills that every certified coach should have.
+The ICF Core Competencies are essential skills that every certified coach should have.

 For instance, the ICF Core Competency of ‘Establishing the Coaching Agreement’ requires coaches to clearly define the scope and goals of the coaching relationship with their clients.